haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 **December, 2017**

 # 1.0 INTRODUCTION
-Obligatory introductory hook:
+**Obligatory introductory hook:**

 *Welcome to the machine.
 You are a small cog in the enormous all-encompassing engine that is the Ontario Government.
 To survive, you cannot simply follow the mindless herd.
 You must rise above the herd, define your own identity, and become your own individual.
 Become the Ubermensch.*

-*Awaken my child.
-Embrace the glory that is your birthright.
-Know that I am the Overmind; the eternal will of the Swarm, and you have been created to serve me.*

-Since I know you have already decided to follow the Nietzschean philosophy of self-determination, why should you even bother reading this document?
-Well, as a past intern, I have experienced a set of issues and difficulties that have gotten in the way of my productivity on the cloud, with no real training or mentoring to help me along.
+Since I know you have already decided to follow the Nietzschean philosophy of self-determination, why should you even bother reading this document instead of going straight to carving your own path?
+Well, as a past co-op student, I have experienced a set of issues and difficulties that have gotten in the way of my productivity on the cloud, with no real training or mentoring to help me along.
 This could change in the future, because as of the writing of this document, the cloud is a very new thing for our department, so nobody really knows how to use it.
-So in order for you to not be stuck on all the things I was stuck on, I have been voluntold to document all the difficulties I had and the things that I have learned while creating my main project, the First Nations' Digital Income Reporting thing.
+So in order for you to not be stuck on all the things I was stuck on, I have been voluntold to document all the difficulties I had and the things that I have learned while creating my main project, the First Nations' Digital Income Reporting program.

 Anyways, on to cloud development and (hopefully) making your life easier.